MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/detail-page-checklist.md

 * How does your app work?
 * What other benefits do you get from using your app?

-If you include a video, it displays before your screenshots in the listing.
+If you include a video, it appears before your screenshots in the listing.

 ### Best practices for videos